jorgemrtr/jorgemrtr/README.md

 ## My current interests
 - Improve as a developer
   - Learning popular frameworks from languages I know: react, angular, laravel, electron...
-  - How to improve the quality of my code
+  - Improving my code quality
 - Organizing myself better
-- Focus on self improvement
+- Focus on self-improvement
-- Joining comunitys and contributing to projects on Github
+- Joining comunities and contributing to projects on Github

 ## Fields I'm also interested in
 - Videogames